| | | |

 Custom Range Hood & Island Legs

 Would I do that again?
-Depends on my goals!
+Not necessarily.
 The look of a turned island leg is 100% what I wanted and still love!
 However, the functionality of it has been lacking.

 The extra wood that goes around the perimeter of the overhang to support the countertop can be a hindrance for sitting comfortably because it takes up 3″ of space between the chair and island top.

-This causes those with long legs (ahem…me and my husband) to have to strategically slide in and doesn’t allow much wiggle room.
+This causes those with long legs (ahem…our whole family) to have to strategically slide in and doesn’t allow much wiggle room.
 It also limits the height of our bar stools.

 The custom range hood is another favorite design feature of mine!
-However, I do think that we could have DIYed it after seeing how it came together for much cheaper.
+However, I do think that we could have DIYed it after seeing how it was built for much cheaper.

 In the long run, I would cut both of these splurges from a future remodel!